 This is pretzel (the kids got to name her and they figured she's the color of a pretzel).
 She is a Jersey x Brown Swiss and she will be providing our milk.
-As part of trying to find more local food sources, I'm going to put pretzel's picture on our fridge.

 I've forgotten how old pretzel is, but just a few years old, and has had her first calf - it's a heifer (baby girl cow).